danielyue/cs207notes/19_lecture_notes.md

         - variables
     - production rules ( A := 1 A | eps )
         - tells you what is an acceptable member of set, and what is not

+## Grammars (Lexical Analysis)
+- languages (getting more specific):
+1. Unrestricted
+2. Context-sensitive --> arbitrary sized on both size of the production rules
+3. Context-Free --> variables on left can only be singular non-terminals
+4. Regular languages

+- parsers are
+    - efficient
+    - easy to generate

+- Python library --> Ply
+    - builds LR parser from a syntax like a CFA

+- first thing to do is simpify our arbitrary source
+    - use CFG or Regular languages to group simple ideas, then delve down

+- 'tokens' -- groupings of characters

+## Structured Representations (Parsing)
+- write a rule that recognizes sequences of tokens
+- written in Bacchus Naur Form

+- Abstract Syntax Trees
+    - parenthesis describe structure, but once we have the tree, they are useless and we can get rid of them.
+    - instead of having the system generate a tree, have the program run a hook to run arbitrary code.

+## Semantic Analysis
+- Old school approach
+    - attribute grammars: if production rules can describe, then you can augment that with things.